Salah-refaee/JSONdotLang/README.md

 ...more things (see tic_tac_toe.json.lang!)

 ## == Interpreter info ==
-Well, this Language still unstable, but the official interpreter coded in Python <sadly :)
+Well, this Language still unstable, but the official interpreter coded in Python << sadly :) >>

 this is the official interpreter, if you can rewrite this language to another Programming Language like C, thank you!

 ---

-> This FOSS product is licensed under the MIT License.
+> This FOSS is licensed under the MIT License.
 © 2025 Salah Refaae and Contributes